hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/185_my_master.md

 so long as holiness is thus supremely venerated, India cannot die.

-Many of you perhaps have read the article by Prof. Max Müller in a recent issue of the *Nineteenth Century*, headed "A Real Mahâtman".
+Many of you perhaps have read the article by Prof. Max Müller in a recent issue of the *Nineteenth Century*, headed "A Real Mahātman".
 The life of Shri Ramakrishna is interesting, as it was a living illustration of the ideas that he preached.
 Perhaps it will be a little romantic for you who live in the West in an atmosphere entirely different from that